OregonIons/Squareatron-5000/readme.md

 - No added phase noise compared with a top-of-the-range R&S synth
 - AM noise limited by the measurement device at almost all offset frequencies (100k correlations).
 Broadband noise approximately at the -197dBc/Hz thermal noise floor!

 Measurements with power detector show very low long-term drift.
-To do: post data
+Temperature coefficient of output voltage amplitude is roughly -500ppm/C.

-Currently, the output RF power is fixed at around 10dm depending on frequency.
-If desired, this could be made tunable either by adding a step attenuator at the output, or by using a DAC to trim the 3V3 supply voltage.
+The output RF power is fixed at around 10dBm depending on frequency.
+The optional [DAC Board](https://github.com/OregonIons/Squareatron_DAC_Board) provides very fine digital tuning (1dB with 16-bit resolution).
+If a larger dynamic range is required, a step attenuator after the squareatron is recommended.

+Locking barrel connector is [Switchcraft 760K](http://www.switchcraft.com/Product.aspx?ID=2582).